Eligibility for VA home loan programs

 What if I don’t meet the minimum service requirements?

-You may still be able to get a COE if you were discharged for 1 of the reasons listed here.
+You may still be able to get a COE if you were discharged under one of the qualifying exceptions listed here.
+You can apply, and we’ll review your service records to determine if you qualify for a COE.

-You must have been discharged for 1 of these reasons:
+You must have been discharged under one of these exceptions:

 What should I do if I received an other than honorable, bad conduct, or dishonorable discharge?